codefresh-io/cli-v2/docs/commands/cli-v2_runtime_install.md

       --provider-api-url string     Git provider API url
       --repo string                 Repository URL [GIT_REPO]
       --skip-cluster-checks         Skips the cluster's checks
-      --version string              The runtime version to install (default: latest) --wait-timeout duration       How long to wait for the runtime components to be ready (default 8m0s)
+      --skip-ingress                Cancels the creation of an ingress resource --version string              The runtime version to install (default: latest) --wait-timeout duration       How long to wait for the runtime components to be ready (default 8m0s)
 ```